How Much VAT Do I Need to Charge?

 The standard rate is currently 20% and applies to most goods and services.
 For example, if a customer buys a product worth £100, they’ll pay you £120 once the standard VAT rate is added.
 Your business will keep £100, and remit £20 to HMRC.

 The reduced rate is 5%, and usually applies to home energy, children’s car seats, and sanitary products.
-If a customer bought sanitary products worth £7 including VAT, £6.65 would go to your business, and 35p would go towards your VAT bill.
+If a customer bought sanitary products worth £7 including VAT, £6.65 would go to your business, and 35p would go towards HMRC.

 The zero rate is literally charged at 0%.
 This is for things like children’s clothes, medical equipment, medication, and most foods.
 Even though the VAT on these is charged at zero, they still need to be added to your VAT return – so always ensure you keep a record of these too!

-These are items that are considered completely outside of the UK VAT system.
-These include wages, MOT tests, and drawings.
+These items are considered completely outside of the UK VAT system, like wages or MOT tests.

 What should I include on my VAT invoices?

-When you’re invoicing clients and customers, you need to be clear about the amount of VAT you’ve charged, as well as the items or services you’ve provided.
+It’s important to be clear about the VAT charged on invoices, as well as the items or services you’ve provided.
+Invoices should include:

 • The date you issued the document and the time of supply